-These functions provide information about the screens (monitors) that are currently hooked up to the BeBox, and alter screen parameters.
+These functions provide information about the monitors (screens) that are currently hooked up to the Be computer.

-Each screen that's attached to the machine is identified by an index into a system-wide screen list.
+Each screen that's attached to the Be machine is identified by an index into a systemwide screen list.
 The screen at index 0 is the one that has the origin of the screen coordinate system at its left top corner.
-Other screens in the list are unordered; they're located elsewhere in the coordinate system that the first screen defines. < Currently, multiple screens are not supported, so the screen at index 0 is the only one in the list.
-Therefore, the index passed to these functions should always be 0. > count_screens() returns the number of screens (monitors) that are attached to the computer. < Since no more than one screen can be attached, this function currently always returns 1. > get_screen_info() writes information about the screen at index into the screen_info structure referred to by theInfo.
-If no index is mentioned, it assumes the screen at index 0.
+Other screens in the list are unordered; they're located elsewhere in the screen coordinate system that the first screen defines. < Currently, multiple screens are not supported, so the screen at index 0 is the only one in the list. > get_screen_info() writes information about the screen at index into the screen_info structure referred to by theInfo.
+If no index is mentioned, this function assumes the screen at index 0.
 The screen_info structure contains the following fields:

-color_space mode The depth and color interpretation of pixel data in the screen's frame buffer; currently, the mode will be either B_COLOR_8_BIT or B_RGB_32_BIT.
-(See "Colors" on page 25 of the chapter introduction for an explanation of the various color_space modes.)
-BRect frame The frame rectangle of the screen-the rectangle that defines the size and location of the screen in the screen coordinate system. ulong spaces A mask that enumerates all the possible configurations of the screen space.
-The consonant values that can contribute to the mask are listed below. float min_refresh_rate The maximum possible refresh rate in cycles per second. float max_refresh_rate The minimum possible refresh rate (which may be the same as the maximum).
+color_space mode The depth and color interpretation of pixel data in the screen's frame buffer.
+(See the BBitmap class description for an explanation of the various color_space modes.)
+BRect frame The frame rectangle of the screen-the rectangle that defines the size and location of the screen in the screen coordinate system. void bits A pointer to the frame buffer. long bytes_per_row The number of bytes used to specify one row of pixel data in the frame buffer.